Shelby Westbrook: Later years

 Westbrook returned to the United States in 1945.
-He had planned to attend engineering school, but was turned down by the director of the school.
-It wouldn't accept black students.
+He had planned to attend engineering school, but was turned down by the director of the school as it would not accept black students.
 After this setback, Westbrook moved to Chicago and earned his Bachelor of Science degree in Electronics from the American Television Institute of Technology.

 He was employed as an electrical engineer at W. R. Grace & Co., which was a major manufacturing facility that made packaging machines.
 During his 18 years there, Westbrook designed various types of electronic control circuits.
 He is listed as the co-inventor of a patented processing system that is still used.

 He was the editor of the book, Tuskegee Airmen 1941–1945.
-Shelby Westbrook also wrote and published a book "Bolo Pacha"; the story of a double spy during World War I.
+Shelby Westbrook also wrote and published a book Bolo Pacha; the story of a double spy during World War I.

 Personal life

 Shelby Westbrook married Lulu Bell Leonard in 1952.
 They resided on the South Side of Chicago in the same house until her death in 2006.